Partner Broker Highlight: Mike Hammond

 "I can just put a number on it.
 Three years versus seven — you're losing hundreds of thousands of dollars of free rent by that decision."

-He also looks at termination options – capturing long-term concessions with future flexibility.
+He also looks at termination options — capturing long-term concessions while preserving future flexibility.
 The emphasis is education, not persuasion.

 "You've given them what they asked for — and shown them what they could have.
 Then they make the decision."

 Mike has been a TenantBase partner broker for four to five years.
-When he first heard about the platform, he figured he had little to lose by trying it.
+When he first heard about the platform, his instinct was simple: little to lose, and potentially a lot to gain.

 "I was more than happy to have a percentage go to TenantBase for a deal that I never was going to have otherwise."

-A big part of that success comes down to consistent collaboration with his BDR.
+A big part of that success comes from consistent collaboration with his Business Development Representative.

 "When I call these groups, I'm not really selling — I'm just starting work.
 That's been wonderful."